 When someone comes to a leader with a concern, their job is to listen and take action in order to defend the tribe.
-Uber allegedly sought to protect their managers engaging in harassment because they were “high performers”.
-So they may have thought that they were protecting the tribe by defending those people who contributed to the growth of the business.
-That is seriously misguided.
+Some companies seek to protect their managers engaging in harassment with excuses.
+These leaders may think that they are protecting the tribe by defending those people who contributed to the growth of the business, but that is seriously misguided.
 Protecting the tribe begins at the most basic level of personal safety.

 4) Build Connections